Dinesh Lal Yadav: TV debut and high budget films (2012–2018)

 In 2012, he appeared in the Bigg Boss as a contestant.
 His film Ganga Jamuna Saraswati (2012) earned 1.25 crores in just three weeks which highest by any Bhojpuri movie in those times.
 He acted with Amitabh Bachchan, Jaya Bachchan and Gulshan Grover in the Bhojpuri film Ganga Devi (2012).
 His fiftieth project Nirahua Hindustani (2014) reached multiplexes.
 Another of his hit movies was Patna Se Pakistan.
 In 2016, he received Uttar Pradesh's highest civilian award "Yash Bharti Samman Award" by the Uttar Pradesh Government for this contribution in Bhojpuri films.

 Bam Bam Bol Raha Hai Kashi (2016) was produced by Priyanka Chopra.
 Nirahua Hindustani 2 won eleven awards at Sabrang Film Awards.
 His Kashi Amarnath (2018) was another movie that was produced by Priyanka Chopra.
 Grossing 19 crores, his patriotic film Border (2018) is one of the highest earning Bhojpuri films ever.
-Nirahua Chalal London (2018) was the first Bhojpuri film to be shot abroad.